joshuaduffy/dota2api/docs/source/responses.rst

     {
         status
             1 - Success
-            8 - matches_requested must be greater than 0
+            8 - Matches_requested must be greater than 0
         statusDetail        - Message explaining a status that is not equal to 1 [matches]           - See get_match_details()
     }